Dragon's Lair (1990 video game)

 (Note: titled as Sullivan Bluth Presents: Dragon's Lair on the cover art and in-game as Sullivan Bluth's Dragon's Lair or Don Bluth's Dragon's Lair) is a cinematic platform video game developed by Motivetime and published by CSG Imagesoft for the Nintendo Entertainment System.
-Based on the LaserDisc game of the same name, it is identical plotwise to the original.
+Based on the LaserDisc game of the same name, it is identical plotwise to the original, but features two-dimensional gameplay.
+In the years following its release, the game became infamous for its difficulty, attributed to its sluggish gameplay and cryptic progress.